modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 - Reprt on weekly usage for any AD group for any perod of weeks for up to a year = Report compare month on month usage changes for any months in the database

+## Per User Teams Device Data

+TWA collects the types of devices users are using to sign into Microsoft Teams e.g. Web, Mobile, Windows, Mac

+Example Capabilities
+- Report on amound of mobile us over time